iceexplorer/debian_ubuntu_simplify/README.md

 These first weeks after opening the repo (starting from the last day of January 2024), it might be that some of the scripts I uploaded were not the ones that worked...
 I will first upload everything I believe was working, and within February 2024 I will verify every script on my Kubernetes Cluster that I am proudly working on, and will share as a new "set-up-script" project (It is f**** needed since most guides lead to a non-working system if you tend to keep it a bit secure)

 After all scripts are verified to work as expected, I will make some scripts in the main folder to make this easy.
 As of now, the scripts are fragmented and sorted by function.
-The plan is to make a good "overall" .sh file that is user friendly and is located at the root of this project.
+The plan is to make a good "overall" .sh file that is user-friendly and is located at the root of this project.

 ALL help is welcome!